The International School of Broward is a Free Tuition School (providing students have a visa) serving 6th through 12th grade Broward County residents.

 - The Brevet des Colleges*

-- The BAC - Traditional Baccalaureate in section ES (Economics), L (Literature), S (Scientific) including SAT and AP Exams.
+- The BAC - Traditional Baccalaureate in section ES (Economics), *S (Scientific) including AP Courses.

-- The FAB - The French-American Baccalaureate - Baccalauréat Franco Américain (BFA) in section ES and L (Economics) including SAT and AP Exams
+- The FAB - The French-American Baccalaureate - Baccalauréat Franco Américain (BFA) in section ES (Economics) including AP Courses

-- The DELF - (Diplôme d'Etudes en Langue Française) including SAT and AP Exams
+- The DELF - (Diplôme d'Etudes en Langue Française) including AP Courses

 In their 10th grade year, students make a decision with their parents and the educational team on which section they want to continue their education (Traditional BAC, BFA or DELF).